 Use the Network menu to set the desired network parameters to be able to access the camera.
-There are two groups of network settings, Basic Settings and Advanced Settings.
+There are two groups of network settings, Basic Settings, and Advanced Settings.

+TCP/IP

-TCP/IPYou can set up the following TCP/IP parameters:
+You can set up the following TCP/IP parameters:

 Function Description NIC Type Enter the NIC type.
 Default is Auto.
-Other options include: 10M Halfdup, 10M Full-dup, 100M Half-dup and 100M Full-dup DHCP Enable the parameter to automatically obtain an IP address and other network settings from that server.
+Other options include: 10M Halfdup, 10M Full-dup, 100M Half-dup, and 100M Full-dup DHCP Enable the parameter to automatically obtain an IP address and other network settings from that server.
 IPv4 Address Enter the IPv4 address of the camera.
 IPv4 Subnet Mask Enter the IPv4 subnet mask.
 IPv4 Default Gateway Enter the IPv4 gateway IP address.
 IPv6 Mode Enter the IPv6 mode: Manual, DHCP or Router Advertisement.
 IPv6 Address Enter the IPv6 address of the camera.
 IPv6 Subnet Prefix Length Enter the IPv6 subnet prefix length value of the camera.
 IPv6 Default Gateway Enter the IPv6 default gateway value of the camera.
 MAC Address Shows the MAC address of the devices.
-MTU Enter the valid value range of MTU.
-Default is 1500.
-Multicast Address Enter a D-class IP address between 224.0.0.0 to 239.255.255.255.
-Only specify this option if you are using the multicast function.
-Some routers prohibit the use of multicast function in case of a network storm.
+MTU Enter the MTU value.
+The supported value is between 1280 and 1500.
+Default value is 1500.
 Enable Multicast Discovery This function is optional.
 It enables the automatic detection of the online network camera via private multicast protocol in the LAN.
-DNS server Specifies the DNS server for your network.
+DNS server Specifies the primary and secondary DNS servers for your network.
 Host Name Configuration Enable hostname configuration and define a hostname in case you want to use a name instead of an IP address to connect to the camera